Dicky Eklund

 Richard Eklund Jr. (born May 3, 1957) is an American former professional boxer who competed from 1975 to 1985.
-Known as "The Pride of Lowell", he held the USA New England welterweight title twice between 1979 and 1983.
+Known as "The Pride of Lowell," he held the USA New England welterweight title twice between 1979 and 1983.
 He is the half-brother and former trainer of former WBU champion Micky Ward.
-The 2010 biopic The Fighter is based on the two brothers' fall and rise to the boxing title.
+The 2010 biopic The Fighter is based on the two brothers' life.